octopize/avatar-python/doc/source/user_guide.md

 ## How to handle a large dataset

-Due to the server limit, you can be limited by the number of row and the number of dimension.
+Due to the server limit, you can be limited by the number of rows and the number of dimensions.

 ### Handle large amount of rows

 If you want to anonymize a large number of records, you can use the batch methodology.
 Your dataset will be split into batches and each batch will be anonymized independently from the others.

 Metrics are computed on each batch of the data.
 The average of all the signal metrics is computed.
 For the privacy metrics, we return the worst and the mean of all metrics.
 You can also access to all batch metrics for specific use cases (such as debugging).

 See this [notebook tutorial](https://github.com/octopize/avatar-python/blob/main/notebooks/Tutorial7-Batch_avatarization.ipynb) for more information about batch use.